What are disease-specific exosomes?

 Exosomes transport intact cellular components including proteins, nucleic acids, lipids and metabolites, either locally or in distant sites via the circulation.
 Disease-specific exosomes (from disease tissue) are therefore perfect circulating snapshots of disease activities and can offer unexplored clinical insights if they are analysed via a single blood draw.

 Our exosome discovery technology

-Isolation of TEX via proprietary tagging and release for downstream application
+Isolation of intact TEX via proprietary tagging and release for downstream application

-e.g. exosomes with organ specific and disease specific surface markers
+e.g. exosomes with cell specific and disease specific surface markers

 TEX epitope sensing & TEX quantification